anand1st/sshd-shell-spring-boot/README.md

     bob has been managed by admin

-For an admin user, the following extras can be seen in the help and echo subcommand as per settings of roles in the annotation:
+For a non-admin user, the following is seen in the `help` and `echo` subcommand as per settings of roles in the annotation:

     app> help
     Supported Commands